veretefaa/veretefaa/README.md

 - ⚡ Fun fact: ...465252sfddfsdfsdfgbqwssqhgnghasddasdsafdsfhtrапав
 sdsdsdfsdfsdfsdfsdfgrgbfdfdsdgerdjgrsdhmffh5geeg
 <!---dfdfgdfsd66dgj26132grrgfsfddshgnhgdbggdffdsaasfvb15562dgfdgf
-veretefaa/veretefaa is a ✨ special ✨ repository because its `README.md3545` (t456his file) appears on your GitHub profile.aw
+veretefaa/veretefaa is a ✨ special ✨ repository because its `README.md3545` (t456his file) appears on your GitHub profile.awwrewrwrewrerwe
 You can click the Preview link to take a look at your changes.4gsbfdvcvbcvdfs
 --->fdshyeefjm
 5354354dsf